PavanRangani/docs/docs/prd/incentive-stock/accelerate.md

 ### System Rule

-- Accelerate can be added for the Unvested schedule.
+- Accelerate can be added for the Unvested vesting schedule.

 ### UX Rule